 I believe that the Summersville Elementary School is an outstanding school with an exceptional staff that will offer your child the best possible education.
 I am honored to serve as the principal of Summersville Elementary.
 It is truly a privilege to be a part of a community where parents, teachers, and students strive to build positive relationships that support academic and social growth.
 Please feel free to contact me at 417-932-4613 or come by and visit if you have any questions, comments, or concerns.
-I am looking forward to a great year in Summersville together!
+I am looking forward to another great year at SES together!